Kskohli/kubernetes-the-hard-way/docs/03-compute-resources.md

 ```
 nano /etc/apt/sources.list
 ```
 and comment(#) on line number 1.
-Where cdrom is mentioned.
+Where cdrom is mentioned, to be done on all VMs.

 * It needs SWAP to be disabled for which is better explained by [@FrankDenneman in his post](https://frankdenneman.nl/2018/11/15/kubernetes-swap-and-the-vmware-balloon-driver/).
 You can check the status of Swap File/Partition in OS by running **free -h** command and disable post that.